S-Ando-Biophysics/P-NATS-DB/README.md

 # P-NATS-DB
-P-NATS Database is a collection of nucleic acid structures that have been processed and standardized by P-NATS.
+"**P-NATS Database**" is a collection of nucleic acid structures that have been processed and standardized by [P-NATS](https://github.com/S-Ando-Biophysics/P-NATS).